Whitesnake: Slip of the Tongue (1989–1990)

-Whitesnake started recording their eighth album in January 1989.
+Whitesnake began recording their eighth studio album in January 1989.
 Bruce Fairbairn was initially chosen to produce, but was forced to drop out due to scheduling conflicts.
 The band then hired both Keith Olsen and Mike Clink to produce the record.
-Coverdale later explained the decision to hire two producers, citing pressure to follow-up the band's previous record.
-He stated: "I brought them both in...
+Coverdale later explained the decision to hire two producers, citing pressure to follow up the band's previous record: "I brought them both in...
 Just that decision alone tells me I was in fear of failing..."

 During the recording process, Adrian Vandenberg sustained an injury to his wrists while performing some playing exercises.
 Despite consulting a doctor and significant rest, the injury persisted, leaving Vandenberg unable to play the guitar properly.
 It wasn't until 2003 that he learned the injury was the result of nerve damage sustained in a 1980 car accident.
 Vandenberg's injury caused significant delays to the album, which had originally been slated for release in June–July 1989.
 Ultimately, Coverdale was forced to find another guitar player to finish the record.
-He opted to recruit former Frank Zappa and David Lee Roth guitarist Steve Vai, who he had seen in the 1986 film Crossroads a few years earlier.
+He opted to recruit former Frank Zappa and David Lee Roth guitarist Steve Vai, whom he had seen in the 1986 film Crossroads a few years earlier.
 According to Coverdale, he had originally wanted to recruit Vai back then, but John Sykes ultimately rejected the idea.
 Vai officially joined Whitesnake in March 1989.
 Vandenberg, meanwhile, was given time to recuperate while Vai recorded the album.
 Vandenberg is still minimally featured on the finished record.

-Slip of the Tongue was released on 7 November 1989 in the US, followed by a worldwide release on 13 November.
-It reached number ten on the UK Albums Chart, as well as the Billboard 200.
-The record also charted in twelve additional countries.
-The lead single was a re-recorded version of "Fool for Your Loving", originally found on 1980's Ready an' Willing.
+The lead single from the band's new album was a re-recorded version of "Fool for Your Loving", originally found on 1980's Ready an' Willing.
 Coverdale had been reluctant to re-record the song, let alone release it as the first single, but Geffen Records hoped to repeat the success of "Here I Go Again" with another older track.
-Coverdale later admitted it to regretting the decision.
+Coverdale later admitted to regretting the decision.
 "Fool for Your Loving" only peaked at number 37 on the Billboard Hot 100.
 It fared better on the Album Rock Tracks chart, where it peaked at number two.
 The second single "The Deeper the Love" also stalled at number 28 on the Hot 100, while on the Album Rock Tracks chart it reached number four.
-Reviewing Slip of the Tongue, Malcolm Dome, writing for Raw, described it as "an album full of generally good songs that rarely sinks below the level of adequacy, but only occasionally explodes".